 In most cases, because you have health insurance as required by current laws, medical liens usually do not enter the picture.

 But if you do not have insurance, have too little insurance, or your health insurer refuses to cover your treatment even when medically necessary, you can pursue a medical lien so that your medical provider can get paid once your claim gets settled.

-Contact us at Thompson Law Firm for more information about medical liens and how they work.
+Contact us at Phoenix Accident and Injury Law Firm in your area for more information about medical liens and how they work.